Abhishek5101/Django-REST-API-User-authentication/README.md

 # Django-REST-API-User-Authentication

-### Built as a part of Indian Road Safety Campaign(ISRC) Django Internship Challenge
 The REST API will handle Token based User Registration and Authentication and can be used for any desktop or mobile clients